adamdahan/Thnx/README.md

 ## Usage

-Here is an example of using both the Default ThnxViewController & Just using the Thnx object for custom view controllers
+Here is an example of using ThnxViewController out of the box

 ```swift
 import UIKit